Philadelphia Police Department: Detectives

 Detectives are part of the Detective Bureau, and may be assigned to Detective Divisions, or specialized units like Homicide, Shooting Investigation Group, Organized Crime/Intelligence, Special Victims Unit, Gun Permits Unit and Background Investigation.
 The commanding officer of a detective division (a Captain) reports to the Inspector of Detective Bureau Headquarters.
 The ranking supervisor at Detective Bureau Headquarters is the Chief Inspector of the Detective Bureau.
 Detectives are not considered supervisory personnel, despite being equivalent to a Corporal in pay grade.
 Detectives are a civil service rank of their own, and take orders from a Sergeant.
 There are also Police Officers who serve in an investigative capacity, such as in the Juvenile Aid and Special Victims Units.
 Police Officers who are assigned to the Detective Bureau are paid the same pay as a Police Officer assigned to patrol.

 Unlike most law enforcement agencies, the Philadelphia Police Department Detective Bureau does not maintain the ranks such as Detective Sergeant or Detective Lieutenant, etc. The supervisors (Sergeant, Lieutenant & Captain) in the Detective Bureau can be transferred back to patrol, and are required to maintain a uniform.

-Also, unlike other departments such as NYPD, Chicago PD, and LAPD, Philadelphia Police Detectives do not have a uniform that can be worn during details or funerals.
+Unlike other big city police departments, such as NYPD, Chicago Police Department, and LAPD, Philadelphia Police detectives do not have a uniform that can be worn during details or funerals.
 The prescribed attire of a Philadelphia Police Detective is proper business attire, and the rank of Detective is a permanent, plainclothes, civil service assignment.
-In the Philadelphia Police Department, the rank of Detective can only be made by a civil service exam and there are no grade differentiations.
+In the Philadelphia Police Department, the rank of Detective can only be achieved by a civil service exam and there are no grade differentiations.
 This is in contrast to NYPD that has the ability to make field promotions to the rank of Detective for an outstanding performance or circumstance.